Skip to content

 Is Wofford College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Wofford College earn a median of $68,964, roughly in line with national averages for graduates.
+Ten years out, alumni of Wofford College earn a median of $68,964, roughly in line with the national average for college graduates.

 $52,076